guaix-ucm/megaradrp/doc/recipes.rst

         ...

-When the Recipe is properly configured, it is executed with an observing block data structure as input.
-When run using Numina CLI, this data structure is created from an user-provided text file.
-The recipe requirements values are either provided ina text file or have default values.
+When the Recipe is configured properly, it is executed with an observing block data structure as input.
+When is run using Numina CLI, this data structure is created from an user-provided text file.
+The recipe requirements values are either provided in a text file or have default values.

 Recipe Products
 ---------------